-If you ever spot a wildfire, it is important that your first step is to get to a safe place.
-Flames can spread faster than an Olympic sprinter and can swiftly change direction, cutting off potential escape routes.
+It is important that your first step is to get to a safe place.
+Flames can spread faster than an Olympic sprinter and can swiftly change direction, cutting off your escape routes.
 Your safety is of paramount importance.

 Free Education Sessions!

 Teachers!
 Here at the Thames Basin Heaths Partnership, we look to engage local schools with their heathlands and encourage them to take action to look after them.
 We offer a range of exciting free outdoor learning opportunities for your students that cover a range of curriculum areas across KS1 and KS2.
 These include opportunities for students to explore local heathland, learn about some fascinating rare animals and plants and discover the threats to this amazing habitat.
 We also offer classroom-based sessions and assemblies. #OurAmazingHeathlands

 For more information, please contact Michael Jones – Education and Engagement Officer – firstname.lastname@example.org

 Further readingDownload: Heathland & Wildfire Newsletter #1